 Duke and UNC have both recognized the centrality of water as a research, education and outreach focus and have been building steadily in these areas.
 As a well recognized leader in the fields of watershed hydrology and ecohydrology, Professor McDonnell enhanced these efforts by contributing to a shared graduate seminar on watershed hydrology and environmental water availability as well as other events that included guest lectures in undergraduate classes, research and public talks, and strategic planning and collaboration with faculty.

-Elaine Lawless, Alumni Distinguished Professor of English and Women’s Studies
+Alumni Distinguished Professor of English and Women’s Studies at the University of Missouri

 Professor Lawless is a leading scholar in the fields of Folklore, Religious Studies, and Women’s Studies.
 As an innovative documentary methodologist, her work has focused on veterans of historic and recent conflicts.
-Students from both UNC and Duke were involved in her veterans documentation project, which links to the Veterans Oral History Project, housed at the American Folklife Center of the Library of Congress.
+Students from both UNC and Duke were involved in her veteran documentation project, which allowed them to contribute to the National Archive and ensure the inclusion of more North Carolina veterans in the national record.
+Her performance piece, “Troubling Violence” was also performed.

 University of East Anglia, Norwich, UK